bulletproofpancake/ParkingRSSI-mdbook/src/chapters/views/homeFragment.md

         for (result in results) {
           var router = Router(result.BSSID, result.SSID)
           if (routers.contains(router.getBSSID()) && routers[router.getBSSID()] != null) {
-            router = routers[router.getBSSID()]!!
+            // Grabs a router from the results of the wifiManager router = routers[router.getBSSID()]!!
-            val dbm = result.level.toFloat()
+            // Gets the RSSI value of the router and adds it to the vector val dbm = result.level.toFloat()
             vector[router.row * session.cols + router.col] = dbm

-            outputMatrix[router.row][router.col].text = "$dbm dbm"
+            // Displays the RSSI value in the router matrix in the home fragment view outputMatrix[router.row][router.col].text = "$dbm dbm"
-            values[router.getBSSID()] = dbm
+            // Pairs the RSSI value with the router values[router.getBSSID()] = dbm
           }
         }